What is Plastic? its Properties and How it is Made

 Plastics aid durability, sustainability, and long-lasting design and construction in buildings, homes, and infrastructure such as bridges.

-Accessories like computers, cell phones, television, microwave, etc. are durable, lightweight, and even affordable as they contain plastic.
+Accessories like computers, cell phones, televisions, microwaves, etc. are durable, lightweight, and even affordable as they contain plastic.

-Varieties in sports are made with plastic, stuff like, plastic helmets, mouth guards, goggles, protective padding, etc. in this case plastic help to ensure safety in sports, for example, a shock-absorbent plastic foam helps to keep feet stable and supported.
+Varieties in sports are made with plastic, stuff like plastic helmets, mouth guards, goggles, protective padding, etc. in this case, plastic helps to ensure safety in sports; for example, a shock-absorbent plastic foam helps to keep feet stable and supported.
 Rugged plastic shells covering helmets and pads help protect heads, joints, and bones.

-Thermosetting plastics are heat resistant which is why they are used in producing kettles, laptop charger, plugs, etc. They are also used in electrical fittings, handles, adhesives, and control knobs.
+Thermosetting plastics are heat resistant, which is why they are used in producing kettles, laptop chargers, plugs, etc. They are also used in electrical fittings, handles, adhesives, and control knobs.

-For thermoplastics, the acrilonitrile butadiene styrene (ABS) type are used to manufacture sports equipments, toys, and various automobile parts.
-Polycarbonate are used to make CDs and DVDs, drinking bottles, food storage containers, and eyegass lenses.
+For thermoplastics, the acrylonitrile butadiene styrene (ABS) type is used to manufacture sports equipment, toys, and various automobile parts.
+Polycarbonates are used to make CDs and DVDs, drinking bottles, food storage containers, and eyeglass lenses.
+Polyethylenes are the most common and are used to make shampoo bottles, plastic grocery bags, and bulletproof vests.

 Properties, Structures and Classifications of Plastics